haonguyenthai/Breast-Cancer-Multimodal-Imaging-Dataset/README.md

 - **Contact:**
   For specific dataset access, follow the provided links or contact dataset maintainers directly.
 For repository-related questions or inquiries, feel free to email me at [hmfigueiras@fc.ul.pt](mailto:hao.nguyen@uq.edu.au).

+Credit: This repo inherit some of the summary from this https://github.com/hugofigueiras/Breast-Cancer-Imaging-Datasets?tab=readme-ov-file
+This repository serves as a centralized resource listing various breast imaging and pathology datasets commonly used in academic research, clinical training, and machine learning applications.
+The goal is to provide detailed summaries of key characteristics, usage instructions, and guidance on how to obtain these datasets, all in one place.
+If you know any more datasets, and want to contribute, please submit a pull request and I'll happily approve it.